mdevanulhasan/Awesome-jQuery-Plugins-Demo/index.md

 # Welcome to My GitHub Pages.

-## This plugins demo is only use for educational purpose...!
+## This awesome plugins demo is only use for educational purpose...!

 ### Where we can use ?